herberlin/translate-maven-plugin/README.md

 Google Cloud Translate is a payed service.
 See https://cloud.google.com/translate/docs/setup how to obtain an api-key and enable billing.

+The plugin also works with gradle, see below.

 Choose your source language file and configure the target languages you need.
 The plugin creates the necessary files and inserts the translated phrases.
 Already existing translations are not touched, missing translations